dreamportdev/Osdev-Notes/04_Scheduling/04_Locks.md

 ## Locks and Interrupts

-With the introduction of locks we've also introduced a new proble.
+With the introduction of locks we've also introduced a new problem.
 Using the previous example of the shared uart, used for logging, let's see what might happen:

 - A thread wants to log something, so it takes the uart lock.